Grant Faulkner: Biography

+Additionally, Faulkner serves on the National Writing Project's Writer's Council, Left Margin Lit's Advisory Council, Aspen Words' Creative Council, and the Litquake's Board of Directors.

 Literary work

 Faulkner’s stories and essays have appeared in dozens of publications, including The New York Times, Poets & Writers, Writer’s Digest, Lit Hub, Tin House, The Southwest Review, The Gettysburg Review, Five Points, Green Mountains Review, and Puerto del Sol.
 His stories have also been anthologized in W.W.
-Norton’s New Micro: Especially Short Fiction, Best Small Fictions 2016, and Bloomsbury’s Short-Form Creative Writing, among others.
+Norton’s New Micro: Especially Short Fiction, Best Small Fictions 2016, the Best Microfiction, Norton’s Flash Fiction America, Best Small Fictions 2016, the Best Microfiction series, and Bloomsbury’s Short-Form Creative Writing, among others.

 In 2015, Faulkner released Fissures, a collection of one hundred 100-word stories, published by Press 53.

 One reviewer wrote, “In Grant Faulkner’s collection of very short fiction, Fissures [One Hundred 100-Word Stories], Faulkner manages to elevate his language, presenting each word here with the rhetorical weight of a novel and with a poetic aptitude that is anything but self-indulgent.
 Faulkner has, instead, carefully crafted these stories, and each word comes at the reader as high currency.”

 The 100-word story form is often likened to prose poetry, which is one thing that drew Faulkner to the form.
 “I’ve always liked forms that blur,” he said.
 “To say that a piece of writing is a prose poem versus a story is just a matter of an author’s intention, an author’s definition.”
 In 2018, he co-edited a collection of the best stories published in 100 Word Story, Nothing Short of 100: Selected Tales from 100 Word Story with Lynn Mundell and Beret Olsen.

 Faulkner is also known for his writings on the creative process.
 In 2017, Faulkner published Pep Talks for Writers: 52 Insights and Actions to Boost Your Creative Mojo.
 In 2019, he co-authored Brave the Page, a teen writing guide.
-His book on flash fiction, The Art of Brevity, is forthcoming in 2023.
+His book on flash fiction, The Art of Brevity, was published in 2023 by the University of New Mexico Press.

-Faulkner regularly presents at conferences, including the Frankfurt Book Fair, Book Expo America, the Bay Area Book Festival, the Oakland Book Festival, Litquake, the Writer’s Digest Conference, and the San Francisco Writers Conference, among others.
+Faulkner regularly presents at conferences, including the Frankfurt Book Fair, Book Expo America, the Bay Area Book Festival, Litquake, the Writer’s Digest Conference, and the San Francisco Writers Conference, among others.